Yenwod/USWDS-Rails-Webpacker/README.md

   <img width="520" height="444" src="https://vaxcalc.s3.amazonaws.com/images/uswds/2.png">
 </p>

-Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) or the [Foreman gem] if you prefer.
-You'll want Heroku if you'd like to deploy this app to Heroku as the last step of the tutorial.
+Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) or the [Foreman gem](https://github.com/ddollar/foreman) if you prefer.
+You'll want the Heroku CLI if you'd like to deploy this app to Heroku as the last step of the tutorial.

 Making sure that you are in the working directory of this app, create the production and dev procfiles: